yossadh/yossadh.github.io/_pages/bookshelf.md

 ## 2019
 **The true history of tea \| Victor H. Mair & Erling Hoh ⭑⭑⭑⭑**
 Very educative.
 I was first attracted to this book by Victor Mair's linguistic discourse on the Chinese characters _tu_ (bitter vegetable) and _cha_ (tea) which have a difference of a single stroke.
 Thus virtually the word for tea in every language derives from the Chinese.
-Read more in this book, Appendix C.
+You can read more about this in the book (Appendix C).

 **Never Let Me Go \| Kazuo Ishiguro ⭑⭑⭑⭑**
 This is one of those where things are not what they seem and everything is only clear in the last 50 pages.
 If you find it a lull in the beginning like I did, just keep reading.
 The slow revelation is not dramatic like _A Clockwork Orange_ but will still leave one with retrospective reflection after things are fully revealed.